MLHale/insure-container-sec/proposal.md

 **Project Oriented Risks**

 Throughout the course of the project, the team will likely experience a variety of risks that threaten to hinder the project's completion.
 Likelihood displays a risk factor, and ranks the risks with a value between one and five (one being the most likely to occur and five being the least likely to occur).
 The impact factor shows the team's prediction of how bad the given risk will impact the completion of the project.
+Impact factor will be ranked with a value between one and ten (one having the least impact on project completion and ten having the most).

 | Risk       | Description of Risk | Likelihood | Impact Factor |
 | ---------- | ------------------- | ---------- | ------------- |